 LANE KIRKLAND SCHOLARSHIP PROGRAM

 A scholarship program for young leaders from Eastern Europe as well as the South Caucasus and Central Asia.
-Through the two-semester post-graduate studies at Polish universities and practical internships, they have an opportunity to learn about Poland’s transformation experience and Poland’s road to European Union membership.
+Through the two-semester post-graduate studies at Polish universities and internships, they have an opportunity to learn about Poland’s transformation experience and integration with the European Union.

 Reunion of the Lane Kirkland Program scholarship holders in Warsaw